wazo-platform/wazo-doc/source/administration/directories/directories.rst

 This type of directory source is the internal phonebook of a XiVO.
 The `URI` field is the one used to query the phonebook.

-This directory type matches the `phonebook` backend in `xivo-dird`.
+This directory type matches the :ref:`dird-backend-phonebook` backend in `xivo-dird`.

 Example: